WootingKb/wooting-analog-sdk/PLUGINS.md

 The SDK uses the `WOOTING_ANALOG_SDK_PLUGINS_PATH` environment variable to search for plugins, this is a semi-colon separated list of directories.
 So if you've created a plugin, you should add the build output directory to the path for development/testing and the install directory of the plugin for deployment.

-Plugins are required to statically link to `wooting-analog-common` as it includes the `ANALOG_SDK_PLUGIN_ABI_VERSION` constant, which ends up being exported in the plugin and tells the SDK which version of the plugin interface your plugin is using.
+Plugins are required to statically link to `wooting-analog-plugin-dev` as it includes the `ANALOG_SDK_PLUGIN_ABI_VERSION` constant, which ends up being exported in the plugin and tells the SDK which version of the plugin interface your plugin is using.
 This is so that if breaking changes are made to the interface, backwards compatibility can be made for older plugins.

 ## A note about custom keys